FIROUD-Reda/FIROUD-Reda/README.md

     <div align=center>
         <p>
             <strong>
                 I am a software engineer who enjoys technological innovation.
 Welcome to my Github profile, I hope you like it!
-If you need additional information about my public projects, you can reach me through the section below.
+If you need additional information about my public projects, you can reach me through the section below..
                 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="1000">
             </strong>
         </p>